 Glazed apples are delicious.
-You can eat them for dessert in lots of different ways – with icecream, with grilled banana.
-On top of a luscious fruit salad.
+You can eat them for dessert in various forms – with icecream, with grilled banana, on top of a fruit salad, topping a bowl of yoghurt or porrige.
 Any way you like.
-I had them in the morning, for breakfast, with porridge and thick thick yoghurt.

 Slice apples about 0.25cm thickness.
 A mandoline is good for this.
 There is no need to peel or core, although you can.
-The seeds are sliced so thinly that the seeds will just fall out.
+The seeds are sliced so thinly that they will just fall out.

 Melt some butter in a frying pan.
 Add apple slices, sprinkle them with sugar and cook in the butter until golden.
 Turn them over and cook the other side.